Case Studies

 Sprowston Youth Engagement Project: June 2017

 Funding was requested for the Old Catton Teen Cafe, a way of providing a 'youth club' for the young people of Old Catton.
-The Trustees made a grant of £3990 to the cover all costs for the first year.
+The Trustees made a grant of £3,990 to cover all costs for the first year.

 Abigail Burton: February 2017